Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 ### Ambiant sounds

-I've used a soft sine Oscillator and a Noise generator (protected by a lowpass Filter) for the ambiant sound.
+I've used a soft **sine Oscillator** and some **Noise generator** (protected by a bandpass Filter) for the **ambiant sound**.
+That gives more depth to the song.

 It was also used to give more audio feedback on the gameplay:

-* The Noise will be louder if the player is in danger (BPM is too slow or too fast).
-* The Oscillator frequency follows the BPM (goes higher in frequency with the song speed).
+* The **Oscillator frequency follows the BPM** (goes higher in frequency with the song speed).
+* The BPM also affects the **frequency of a LFO** which oscillate the **volume of the Noise** to make an **helicopter-like sound**.
-* The Oscillator is fastly detune on each user action, and especially if the user tap too early it will produce a "bip" like you can hear in the following Soundcloud.
+* The Oscillator is fastly **detuned on each user action**, and especially if the user tap too early it will produce a "bip" like you can hear in the following Soundcloud.
-* Finally, the BPM also affects the frequency of a LFO which oscillate the volume of the Noise to make a helicopter-like sound.
+* Finally, a second noise passed into a highpass filter will be louder if the player is in danger (BPM is too slow or too fast). *(we won't show the code for this one)*

-I have muted all other sounds to make you hear only the ambiant sound when speeding up the song up to a game over:
+I have muted all other sounds to make you hear only the ambiant sound when speeding up the song up to a gameover:

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F110774935"></iframe>